Jhloa2/robut-namaste/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your Chat

-    gem 'robut-namaste'
+	require 'namaste'

+	Robut::Plugin.plugins << Robut::Plugin::Namaste

 And then execute: